PrefectHQ/prefect/docs/concepts/automations.md

 ## Custom triggers

-Custom triggers allow advanced configuration of the conditions on which a trigger executes its actions.
+Custom triggers allow advanced configuration of the conditions on which an automation executes its actions.
 Several custom trigger fields accept values that end with trailing wildcards, like `"prefect.flow-run.*"`.

 ![Viewing a custom trigger for automations for a workspace in Prefect Cloud.](/img/ui/automations-custom.png)